Finding Optimal Diverse Feature Sets with Alternative Feature Selection: Alternative Feature Selection

 \paragraph{Greedy Wrapper}

-For wrapper feature selection in our experiments, we use a method that falls into the category \emph{adapting search}.
-In particular, we propose a novel greedy hill-climbing procedure, displayed in Algorithm~\ref{al:afs:greedy-wrapper}.
+For wrapper feature selection in our experiments, we propose a novel hill-climbing procedure, displayed in Algorithm~\ref{al:afs:greedy-wrapper}.
 Unlike standard hill climbing for feature selection~\cite{kohavi1997wrappers}, our procedure observes constraints.
-First, the algorithm uses a solver to find one solution that is alternative enough, given the current constraints (Line~\ref{al:afs:greedy-wrapper:line:init}).
-Thus, it has a valid starting point and can always return a solution unless there are no valid solutions at all.
-Next, it tries `swapping' two features, i.e., selecting the features if they were deselected or deselecting them if they were selected (Line~\ref{al:afs:greedy-wrapper:line:swap}).
-For simultaneous search, we swap the affected two features in each alternative feature set.
-This swap might violate cardinality constraints as well as constraints for alternatives.
-Thus, the algorithm calls the solver again to find one solution~$S'$ containing this swap and satisfying the other constraints.
-If such a solution~$S'$ exists and its quality~$Q(S',X,y)$ is higher than the one of the current solution, the algorithm proceeds with the new solution, attempting again to swap the first and second features (Lines~\ref{al:afs:greedy-wrapper:line:improved-start}--\ref{al:afs:greedy-wrapper:line:improved-end}).
-Otherwise, it tries to swap the next pair of features (Lines~\ref{al:afs:greedy-wrapper:line:next-start}--\ref{al:afs:greedy-wrapper:line:next-end}).
-Specifically, we assess only one solution per swap before proceeding instead of exhaustively enumerating and evaluating all valid solutions involving the swap.
+First, the algorithm uses a solver to find one solution that is alternative enough for the set of constraints~$C$ (Line~\ref{al:afs:greedy-wrapper:line:init}) and stores it as the currently best solution~$S^{\text{opt}}$.
+Thus, the algorithm has a valid starting point and can always return a solution unless there are no valid solutions at all (Line~\ref{al:afs:greedy-wrapper:line:no-valid}).
+Note that the solution is not only one feature-selection decision vector~$s$ but a set~$S$ of them, to enable simultaneous search.
+For sequential search, $|S| = 1$ and $a=0$.
+Also, we adapt the notion of feature-set quality~$Q(S,X,y)$ in this algorithm to support a set of feature sets, encompassing the aggregation operator~$\text{agg}(\cdot)$ for simultaneous search (cf.~Definition~\ref{def:afs:alternative-feature-selection-simultaneous}).

+Next, the algorithm tries `swapping' two features, i.e., selecting them if they were deselected or deselecting them if they were selected (Line~\ref{al:afs:greedy-wrapper:line:swap}).
+The corresponding swap indices~$j_1$ and $j_2$ start at~$1$ and~$2$, respectively (Lines~\ref{al:afs:greedy-wrapper:line:swap-init-start}--\ref{al:afs:greedy-wrapper:line:swap-init-end}).
+For simultaneous search, we swap the affected features in each alternative.
+As the swap may violate constraints, the algorithm calls the solver to find the solution~$S$ that is closest to the currently best one $S^{\text{opt}}$ while satisfying the swap constraints and the constraints for alternatives~$C$.
+To this end, we measure the similarity between feature-selection decisions with the Hamming distance~\cite{choi2010survey}, i.e., how many values of decision variables differ between~$S$ and~$S^{\text{opt}}$.
+Overall, we define the maximization problem for Line~\ref{al:afs:greedy-wrapper:line:swap} of Algorithm~\ref{al:afs:greedy-wrapper} as follows:

+The values of $s^{(\text{opt, } l)}$, $j_1$, and $j_2$ in this problem are fixed based on Algorithm~\ref{al:afs:greedy-wrapper}, while $s^{(l)}$ remains variable.
+Thus, we obtain a 0-1 integer linear program: